eclipse-orbit/orbit/README.md

 ### Generate p2 repository

 1. Go into the repository root folder.
-2. `cd releng/p2`
+2. `mvn clean install -f releng/aggregationfeature/pom.xml`
-3. `mvn clean package`
+3. `mvn clean package -f releng/repository/pom.xml`

-The repository will be made available as archive in `releng/p2/repository/target`.
+The repository will be made available as archive in `releng/repository/target`.

 Note, you **must** build the recipes first and *install* the result into your local Maven repository.
 Otherwise the p2 build won't find any bundles.